BiZken/PhishMailer/README.md

 **Coded By BiZken**

+Special Thanks To Fanny Hasbi For helping Me With The Code Structure: https://github.com/fannyhasbi

 PhishMailer Will Help You To Create Professional Phishing Emails Fast And Easy

 #### If You Copy The Code And Make Your Own, Don't forget To Give Me Some Credit Kid!